clintonb/mlessly.github.io/_drafts/understanding-accreditation-innovation.md

 This announcement is well timed considering Congress’ commitment to reauthorize the Higher Education Act, the law that gives accreditation its status in American postsecondary education, by the end of this year.
 The political climate is ripe for reform, and students may stand to benefit from an emphasis on innovation and a critical review of how quality is measured in colleges and universities.

 But, can policy makers _actually_ innovate accreditation?
 If so, what can students, educators, institutions, and accrediting agencies expect to change?

+**What could accreditation innovation look like for traditional colleges and universities?**

+Barring the removal of federal regulation or oversight, accreditation innovation for traditional colleges and universities will probably resemble reform more than advancement.
+Institutions and educators may anticipate a shift in focus: from measuring institutional inputs to assessing student outcomes such as graduation rates and student loan default rates.
+Doing so will promote accountability as an output of accreditation, and underwrite the relationship between accreditation and student financial aid.